-You can write your will completely on your own — whether typed or by hand, which is called a holographic will if your state allows — but it should contain the necessary legal language.
+You can write your will completely on your own — whether typed or by hand, which might be a holographic will if your state allows — but it should contain the necessary legal language.
 You can find the details in your state’s legal statutes, but it may be difficult or arduous to sift through on your own.

-Instead you can make a will by following a template, which you can find online.
+Instead you can make a will by following a template you find online.
 You’ll just fill in the blanks with your personal information, your beneficiaries and assets.
-Another way to make a will without a lawyer is by using an online service that guides you through the process.
-Sort of like a tax return service, a will-writing software or app will ask you questions — about your spouse and family, your beneficiaries, and your assets — and then it will create a will based on your answers.
+Another way to make a will without a lawyer is by using an online will service that guides you through the process.
+Sort of like tax return software, a will-writing service asks you questions — about your spouse and family, your beneficiaries, and your assets — and then it creates a will based on your answers.
 A will made this way could be more tailored to your needs compared to a template.
 You should always check to see that the template or will-writing service is meant for your state.

-Check out the full list of requirements for a will to be valid.
 As long as you follow these rules, your will can pass muster in court.
-A good template or will writing service would take these requirements into account.
+A good template or will-writing service would take these requirements into account.

 Do not use your will to pass on the proceeds of a life insurance policy (which comes with its own beneficiary designation), or bank accounts and retirement accounts, which can be made payable on death.
 You should also refrain from listing jointly-owned assets or assets placed in a trust in the terms of your will.

 Including these assets won’t necessarily invalidate your will, but it could make things more complicated after you die and delay the time it takes your heirs to receive anything.